ahmontero/django-postman/docs/quickstart.rst

     *Defaults to*: False.

 ``POSTMAN_NOTIFIER_APP``
-    A notifier application name, used in preference to the basic emailing, to notify users of their rejected or received messages.
+    A notifier application label, used in preference to the basic emailing, to notify users of their rejected or received messages.

-    *Defaults to*: 'notification', as in django-notification.
+    *Defaults to*: 'pinax_notifications', as in pinax.notifications.

-    Note: django-notification v0.2.0 works with Django version 1.3.
-As of Django 1.4, switch to at least django-notification v1.0.

     If you already have a notifier application with the default name in the installed applications but you do not want it to be used by this application, set the option to None.